 - A5 in size is the limit.
 Skav art isn't meant to be worked on in large formats.
 The idea being that it should be more convenient, with a skav artist's studio being wherever they are.
 If they're having to carry around numerous materials then they're doing something wrong.

 - No mixed media.
 When working on a piece, I use only one pen, or pencil, for the complete work.
 Like rule 2, it's meant for convenience and to stay within the area of it's doodling origins.
 Using an array of different colours, or even pre-pencilling the image (for inking) detracts from that.

 - Use only cheap art materials.
 One good thing about skav art is that it's easy on the wallet!
 The materials used shouldn't cost much.
 A couple of pounds (at the most) should buy all that is needed.
 Expensive art materials are not considered unless they can be bought very cheaply second hand.
 A simple biro or pencil is really all that is required, and anything suitable which can be used to draw on.

 - No pre-thumbnail sketching.
 It doesn't make any sense to do thumbnail concepts beforehand, because the thumbnail sketch itself is the actual artwork and is worked on as the finished piece.

 - Commissions are incompatible.
 Skav art never works to any set brief as it's entirely from the artist's imagination.
-Even one external direction, no matter how remote, is one too much.
 This doesn't mean that someone cannot use a skav artwork for some project, it's just that skav art cannot be commissioned in the same way as, say, graphic designers or illustrators would be.
 A skav artist can take on commissions, but the results would never be true skav art.